 London: T. C. Newby, (1845).
 First edition.
-Bound from the original monthly parts with frontispiece and 39 engraved plates by Robert Cruikshank.
+Published anonymously in 20 monthly parts issued from January 1844 to July 1845.
+Bound from the original monthly parts with title page dated 1845 added.
+Cover of Part IV, June 1844, bound in at front; illustrated with frontispiece and 39 engraved plates by Robert Cruikshank.
 Chamerovzow (1816-1875) was both an author and anti-slavery campaigner.
-This, his first volume of historical romance, was published anonymously early in 1844.
-Part an intended series, it purported to share the secrets imparted to the author by an old Parisian just before he died.
-The Bastile series was later continued in THE EMBASSY, OR, THE KEY TO A MYSTERY (1845) and concluded with PHILIP OF LUTETIA, OR, THE REVOLUTION OF 1789 (1848).
-Oxford DNB.
-The original 20 monthly parts with the front cover of only Part IV, June 1844 bound in.
-Original leather binding rebacked retaining the original period boards and marbled endpapers.
-Newer gilt-stamped brown pebbled imitation leather spine; original polished calf boards ruled and with corner ornaments in gilt; elaborate gilt-stamped inner dentilles; coated marbled endpapers; top edge gilt.
+This, his first volume of historical romance, purports to share the secrets imparted to the author by an old Parisian just before he died.
+The story was later continued in THE EMBASSY, OR, THE KEY TO A MYSTERY (1845) and concluded with PHILIP OF LUTETIA, OR, THE REVOLUTION OF 1789 (1848).
+[Oxford DNB].
+Newer gilt-stamped brown pebbled imitation leather spine; original polished calf boards ruled and with corner ornaments in gilt; elaborate gilt-stamped inner dentilles; coated marbled endpapers which appear to have been added with rebacking; top edge gilt.
 Plates show scattered foxing otherwise very good to near fine.
 Also includes "The Iron Mask, an Episode."